Codium-ai/mgmt-portal-docs/docs/index.md

 **Manage and get insights for your account, team, or organization.**
 </h3>

-Welcome to CodiumAI's Insight-Agent, designed to enhance your understanding your interaction with the other agents, to gain important insights on software development metrics of you, your team or your organization and get a clear ROI view of using CodiumAI's agent suite.
+Welcome to CodiumAI's Insight-Agent, designed to enhance your understanding your interaction with the other agents, to gain important insights on software development metrics of you, your team or your organization and get a clear ROI view of using CodiumAI's agent suite - TBD.

 ## Getting started